e-Contract/jsf-crud/README.md

 # Usage

-If you use Maven, refer to the e-contract.be Maven repository via:
+If you are using Maven, refer to the e-contract.be Maven repository via:
 ```
 <repository>
     <id>e-contract</id>